computeclub/gcp-cloud-deploy-extensions/README.md

-# GCP Cloud Deploy Reactors
+# GCP Cloud Deploy Notifiers

 A collection of images and infra to take actions in response to GCP Cloud Deploy state transitions.